TylerDev-me/curseforgeLookup/README.md

 # curseforgeLookup

-This script can be used in conjunction with a manifest.json file to lookup the categories of any mod in a modpack.
+This script can be used in conjunction with a manifest.json file to lookup the categories of all mods in a modpack.

 To obtain a manifest.json file, follow these steps: